Which Institutions Own Shares In Matinas BioPharma Holdings Inc. (MTNB)?

 Matinas BioPharma Holdings Inc. (MTNB): Who are the competitors?

-Omeros Corporation (OMER) is -10.14% down on the 1-year trading charts.
+Omeros Corporation (OMER) is 11.14% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 3.8% from the last report on Jan 14, 2021 to stand at a total of 16.19 million short shares sold with a short interest ratio of 2.47.